Skippeh/parcel-thief/README.md

 ### Server

 - [ ] More testing with more players doing the same missions, etc. Generally I've only been able to test with two accounts.
+- [ ] Account id's are some sort of hash that needs to be figured out, otherwise some non-critical things don't work properly (listed in known issues).

 ### Client